NathCracker/NathCracker/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey </h3></summary>
-   I started coding in the age of 14 by making my very first roblox game.
-It really piqued my interest on creating systems by typing in the computer.
-I love coding as it helps me understand how things work and it widens up my imagination.
-I then started learning HTML, CSS and Javascript the summer of 2018.
-I created two web applications for my school project.
-These 2 are fully working hotel management system and restaurant delivery system.
-I will make a repository soon once i found the files.
-Im currently studying python and react JS as of right now and plans on taking the google certification exam.
+  I began coding at the age of 14 when I created my first roblox game.
+It piqued my interest in creating systems by typing them into a computer.
+I enjoy coding because it helps me understand how things work and expands my imagination.
+In the summer of 2018, I began learning HTML, CSS, and Javascript.
+For my school project, I built two web applications.
+These two are fully functional hotel management systems and restaurant delivery systems.
+I'll create a repository as soon as I find the files.
+I am currently studying Python and React JS and intend to take the Google certification exam.

 <!--
 **NathCracker/NathCracker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.